-You know how trainers will tell you to work out even when you're exhausted, because it will energize you and wake you up?
+You know how trainers will tell you to work out even when you're exhausted because it will energize you and wake you up?
 Exactly.
-Exercising revs up your heart rate and prompts the body to produce adrenaline, which can make you feel alert and stimulated for hours afterwards.
-Though researchers agree that exercising in the evening effects individuals differently, if you are prone to restless nights, you might want to consider moving your late-day workouts to the morning.
+Exercising revs up your heart rate and prompts the body to produce adrenaline, which can make you feel alert and stimulated for hours afterward.
+Though researchers agree that exercising in the evening affects individuals differently, if you are prone to restless nights, you might want to consider moving your late-day workouts to the morning.

-We bet you would never suspect plain old protein as a sleep saboteur, but protein in fact takes a lot of energy for the body to digest, and thus can keep your system in overdrive when you need it to relax the most.
+We bet you would never suspect plain old protein as a sleeping saboteur, but protein, in fact, takes a lot of energy for the body to digest, and thus can keep your system in overdrive when you need it to relax the most.
 Though lean protein is always a healthy dinner option, it's never a good habit to eat a protein-rich meal (or any meal) and then plop your head down on the pillow shortly thereafter.
 Experts recommend having your last meal at least two hours before bedtime.

 You're probably aware that a cup of coffee too late in the afternoon can interfere with sleep, but there are sources of caffeine you might not think about.
 Many people opt for a post-dinner treat of several squares of chocolate (dark, if you're trying to be healthy), and just one ounce has around 20 mg of the stimulant (a regular cup of coffee contains around 90).
 In fact, the darker the chocolate, the more caffeine it has.
 The same stimulating quality goes for chocolate ice cream and other chocolate desserts.

 Even more disruptive, a serving of coffee ice cream contains 48 mg of caffeine, which is basically like drinking half a cup of coffee before bed.
 Additionally, decaf coffee technically isn't decaffeinated.
-A regular cup contains between eight and 14 mg of caffeine, and Consumer Reports have tested decaf brews and found upwards of 20 mg in them.
+An eight-ounce cup contains about 2.4 mg of caffeine.
 If you're sensitive to caffeine and experience sleeplessness, skip the coffee and chocolate.